unisonweb/unison/unison-src/transcripts/fuzzy-options.md

 # Test that the options selector for fuzzy finding is working as expected for different argument types.

-If an argument is required but doesn't have a fuzzy resolver, the command should just print help.
+If an argument is required but doesn't have a fuzzy resolver, the command should just print the help.

 ```ucm:error